Score High in Credibility, Accuracy, Practical Value

 • "The company has grown into a € 100 million business."

 Given these statements, businesspeople understand instinctively that the currency figure refers to sales revenues for the most recently reported year.
-However, the formal reports themselves, always do identify the timespan.
+However, the formal reports themselves, always do identify the time span.
 Public companies, for instance, usually announce revenue results this way after every fiscal quarter.

-Generally, businesspeople view sales revenues—along with profits—as the most basic and the most useful measures of company financial performance and growth.
+Businesspeople generally view sales revenues—along with profits—as the most basic and the most useful measures of company financial performance and growth.
 Sales revenues, moreover, are the starting point for calculating other important metrics, including gross profit, operating profit, and net profit.

 Revenues From Multiple Sources